TIO-IKIM/CellViT/README.md

 This step is necessary, as we need to install `Openslide` with binary files.
 This is easier with conda.
 Otherwise, installation from [source](https://openslide.org/api/python/) needs to be performed and packages installed with pi
 3. Activate environment: `conda activate cellvit_env`
 4. Install torch for for system, as described [here](https://pytorch.org/get-started/locally/).
 Preferred version is 1.13, see [optional_dependencies](./optional_dependencies.txt) for help.
 You can find all version here: https://pytorch.org/get-started/previous-versions/
+Example for CUDA 11.7: `pip install torch==1.13.0+cu117 torchvision==0.14.0+cu117 torchaudio==0.13.0 --extra-index-url https://download.pytorch.org/whl/cu117`

 5. Install optional dependencies `pip install -r optional_dependencies.txt` to get a speedup using [NVIDIA-Clara](https://www.nvidia.com/de-de/clara/) and [CuCIM](https://github.com/rapidsai/cucim) for preprocessing during inference.
-Please select your cude versions.
+Please select your CUDA versions.
 Help for installing cucim can be found [online](https://github.com/rapidsai/cucim).
-**Note: cannot import name CuImage from cucim**
-If you get this error, install cucim from conda to get all binary files.
+**Note Error: cannot import name CuImage from cucim** If you get this error, install cucim from conda to get all binary files.
 First remove your previous dependeny with `pip uninstall cupy-cuda117` and reinstall with ` conda install -c rapidsai cucim` inside your conda environment.
+This process is time consuming, so you should be patient.
 Also follow their [official guideline](https://github.com/rapidsai/cucim).

 ## Usage: